Xilinx/VMC_Help/AIE/FIR_Asymmetric/README.md

 #### Number of cascade stages
 Determines the number of AI Engine processors to split the operation over.
-This allows resource to be traded for higher performance.
+This allows resources to be traded for higher throughput.
 The value must be in the range 1 to 9.